Xinglab/rMATS-DVR/README.md

 Alternatively, users can also prepare the external files under the following instructions:

-1. Genome and Known SNPs (required): we highly recommend the users use the genome sequence (together with a dictionary file such as "ucsc.hg19.dict" and index file such as "ucsc.hg19.fasta.fai") and dbSNP annotation from GTAK bundle, which can be downloaded from https://software.broadinstitute.org/gatk/download/bundle.
+1. Genome (required): we highly recommend the users use the genome sequence (together with a dictionary file such as "ucsc.hg19.dict" and index file such as "ucsc.hg19.fasta.fai") from GTAK bundle (https://software.broadinstitute.org/gatk/download/bundle).
+Alternatively, please follow the instructions in GATK (https://software.broadinstitute.org/gatk/guide/article?id=1204) to prepare the reference genome in proper format.

+2. Known SNPs (optional): SNP annotation in VCF format. dbSNP annotation of human can be downloaded from GTAK bundle (https://software.broadinstitute.org/gatk/download/bundle).
+Alternatively, please follow the instructions in GATK (https://software.broadinstitute.org/gatk/guide/article?id=1204) to prepare the valid VCF file.

-2. Known RNA editing sites (optional): table delimited txt file with the first two columns are chromosome and coordinates.
+3. Known RNA editing sites (optional): table delimited txt file with the first two columns are chromosome and coordinates.
 The other columns are ignored.
 Header is optional.
 Users can download the file from RADAR dababase (http://rnaedit.com/download/).

-3. Genome-wide repeat elements (optional): RepeatMasker Genomic Datasets downloaded from http://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html.
+4. Genome-wide repeat elements (optional): RepeatMasker Genomic Datasets downloaded from http://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html.
 For example: hg19.fa.out.gz

-4. Gene annotation: the gene annotation is in the UCSC format (optional).
-We recommend users to download from UCSC. (http://hgdownload.soe.ucsc.edu/downloads.html#human).
+5. Gene annotation (optional): the gene annotation is in the GenePred (extended) format (see https://genome.ucsc.edu/FAQ/FAQformat.html for detail).
+We recommend users to download it from UCSC. (http://hgdownload.soe.ucsc.edu/downloads.html ).
 For example, one can download hg19 RefSeq gene from: http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/refGene.txt.gz

 ##Run rMATS-DVR in one step.